cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

 <h4>
 <a id="understanding-query-planning-and-dispatch" class="anchor" href="#understanding-query-planning-and-dispatch" aria-hidden="true"><span class="octicon octicon-link"></span></a>Understanding Query Planning and Dispatch</h4>

 <p>The master receives, parses, and optimizes the query.
 The resulting query plan is either parallel or targeted.
 The master dispatches parallel query plans to all segments, as shown in Figure 1.
-Each segment is responsible for executing local database operations on its own set of data.query plans.</p>
+Each segment is responsible for executing local database operations on its own set of data query plans.</p>

-<p>Most database operations—such as table scans, joins, aggregations, and sorts—execute across all segments in parallel.
-Each operation is performed on a segment database independent of the data stored in the other segment databases.</p>
+<p>Most database operations such as table scan, join, aggregation and sort would be executed across all segments in parallel.
+Each operation is performed on one segment database independent of the data stored on other segment databases.</p>

 <p>Figure 1.
 Dispatching the Parallel Query Plan<br>
 <img src="https://raw.githubusercontent.com/greenplum-db/gpdb-sandbox-tutorials/gh-pages/images/dispatch.jpg" width="400" alt="Dispatching the Parallel Query Plan"></p>